 This article was last updated on November 2017

-The next open enrollment period for Obamacare started on Nov.
-1 2015 and runs through Jan.
-31 of this year, 2016.
+The next open enrollment period for Obamacare started on November 1 and runs through January 31, 2017.
 Under the Affordable Care Act, you only have a set amount of time to sign up for health insurance in order to avoid paying a penalty fee for non-compliance unless you qualify for an exemption or meet other circumstances.
-Below, we will give you some tips on signing up for health insurance under Obamacare.
-Additionally if you would like to view estimates on what your costs could be please use the secure and confidential form below.
+Below, we’ll give you some tips on signing up for health insurance under Obamacare.
+And if you’d like to see some estimates on what your costs could be, feel free to use the secure and confidential form below.
 Additionally, we should note that some residents of states that were impacted by recent hurricanes in 2017 will have an extension of up until December 30th, 2017.

 Enrolling on the Exchanges

 Before you get started, know that you can’t sign up for health insurance until the open enrollment period starts.
 For coverage beginning in 2018, that date is November 1.
 In the meantime, you can prepare for the open enrollment period by gathering the right documents and researching your options.
 The better prepared you are, the easier your enrollment process will be.
 Let’s assume you’re ready to sign up for a plan on the marketplace.
 You have four options for enrolling:

 When you choose the online route, the process may be much simpler than other methods.
 The federal and state marketplaces are certainly designed to streamline your enrollment process.
 Online, you’ll fill out a virtual application and be presented with immediate results based on eligibility.
 The system will also tell you whether you qualify for cost assistance or federal programs like Medicaid and CHIP.
 Once you see your options, you can browse through the available plans in your area and select the one that works for you.